manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 ```

-The `isTokenValid` function decoded the JWT and inside the decoded JWT the field `permissions` can be found.
-This field contains an array with permissions for this user and if the permission `edit:events` that you've created before is present.
-If the user's JWT has this permission it means that the user can edit the event and the value for `canEdit` that is returned by the `event` query is true.
+The `isTokenValid` function decoded the JWT, and inside the decoded JWT, the field `permissions` can be found.
+This field contains an array with permissions for this user, and if the permission `edit:events` that you've created before is present.
+If the user's JWT has this permission, it means that the user can edit the event, and the value for `canEdit` that is returned by the `event` query is true.
 Now, this query returns the field `canEdit` you must also add this field to the schema for this query in `src/schema.js`:

 ```js
 // src/schema.js